Raptors turn table on Warriors by dominating third quarter, win big to take 3-1 series lead

 Stephen Curry could never get going, finishing with 27 points and 2-of-9 shooting from three.
 While he would undoubtedly deny it, the heavy load he had to carry scoring 47 points in Game 3 seemed to take something out of his legs, a lot of his threes came up short.

 Warriors not named Thompson shot just 40 percent (a number that got padded with a couple of late makes).
 They miss Kevin Durant, in the halfcourt in particular (the Raptors held the Warriors to 0.85 points per possession in the halfcourt in Game 4), but Durant may not be able to go in Game 5.
-His status is not known.
+His status is not known but things do not sound good.

 Toronto’s depth was another major difference, with 28 bench points.
 Ibaka was a beast, FredVanVleet played good defense, and guys just got in a groove.